Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms.

 When you call a health care facility, you will be asked about your risks for COVID-19.
-Risk factors include recent travel to certain countries or areas of the U.S., or exposure to an infected person.
+Risk factors include being unvaccinated, attending indoor events, recent travel to certain areas or exposure to an infected person.

 For instance, people calling Johns Hopkins Health System hospitals or clinics are asked: